Motor Vehicle Regulations

 - Vehicles must be removed from any temporary reserved area in a timely manner as directed by Safety and Security.

 - Temporary Parking Permits are available for students and visitors 24 hours a day, 7 days a week in the Safety and Security Office.

 - Temporary Parking Permits may be issued for a maximum of 14 days per year for students who have not purchased an annual parking decal.

 - Students requesting Temporary Parking Permits in an effort to circumvent the proper registration process may have their parking privileges suspended or revoked.

-- Student visitors may only park in the Packer Street lot.
+- Student visitors may only park in the Purple coded parking lots.

 - All parking fines assessed to visitor's vehicle will be posted to the host's student account.

 - The host will be held financially responsible for violations committed by their visitor.
 Parking appeals for violations from student guests will not be accepted without an identified host signature.